 Where To Stay

-You best accommodation options near toadstool hoodoos would be Kanab, Utah or Page, Arizona.
+The best accommodation options near toadstool hoodoos are in Kanab, Utah or Page, Arizona.

 Having stayed in both cities, here are our recommendations with ratings by previous guests on booking.com:

 Top rated hotels in Kanab, Utah

 - Canyons Boutique Hotel – Rated 9.0 / 10

 Click on each hotel to see prices for the nights you will be visiting Kanab.